The rank of diluted random graphs: Conclusion

 \section{Conclusion}

-As explained in the Introduction, the condition on $M$ in Theorem \ref{th:main} is restrictive and the convergence of the rank when this condition is not met (as in the example described in the Introduction) is left open.
-Without any condition on the function $M$, our work gives only the following bounds: Assume that $U_2(G_n)$ converges weakly to $(\cT_1,\cT_2)$, two independent copies of a GWT whose degree distribution $F_*$ has a finite second moment, then in probability,
+As explained in the \hyperref[sec1]{Introduction}, the condition on $M$ in Theorem \ref{th:main} is restrictive, and the convergence of the rank when this condition is not met (as in the example described in the \hyperref[sec1]{Introduction}) is left open.
+Without any condition on the function $M$, our work gives only the following bounds: assume that $U_2(G_n)$ converges weakly to $(\cT_1,\cT_2)$, two independent copies of a GWT whose degree distribution $F_*$ has a finite second moment, then in probability,

 where $x_0$ is the first local extremum of $M$.
-For example, if the sequence of graphs converges weakly to a GWT with degree distribution $F_*$ with $F_*(1)=0$, i.e. with no leaf, then $x_0=0$ and $M(0)=F_*(0)$ so that the upper bound in (\ref{eq:rankbounds}) is trivial.
+For example, if the sequence of graphs converges weakly to a GWT with degree distribution $F_*$ with $F_*(1)=0$, that is, with no leaf, then $x_0=0$ and $M(0)=F_*(0)$ so that the upper bound in (\ref{eq:rankbounds}) is trivial.

 Our proof for the upper bound on the rank of $A_n$ relies on the analysis of the leaf removal algorithm on the graph $G_n$.
-As explained above, this algorithm when applied to a finite graph produces a matching and a subgraph of minimal degree $2$ called the core.
+As explained above, this algorithm when applied to a finite graph produces a matching and a subgraph of minimal degree~$2$ called the core.
 It turns out that the RDEs (\ref{eq:operator}) and (\ref{eq:rdezero}) also appear in the the analysis of the size of maximal matchings on graphs \cite{matcharxiv}.
-In particular, if the size of the core is $o(n)$, the leaf removal produces an (almost) maximal matching (with error $o(n)$) and the bounds in (\ref{eq:rankbounds}) match.
-If the size of the core is not negligible but the bounds in (\ref{eq:rankbounds}) match (as for example in the case where $\varphi_*''$ is log-concave), our result shows that the asymptotic size of the kernel of the core is zero.
+In particular, if the size of the core is $o(n)$, the leaf removal produces an (almost) maximal matching [with error $o(n)$], and the bounds in (\ref{eq:rankbounds}) match.
+If the size of the core is not negligible, but the bounds in (\ref{eq:rankbounds}) match (as, e.g., in the case where $\varphi_*''$ is log-concave), our result shows that the asymptotic size of the kernel of the core is zero.
 In \cite{matcharxiv}, it is shown that this case corresponds to the situation where there is an (almost) perfect matching on the core of the graph.
-However as soon as $M(x_0)\neq \max_{x\in [0,1]}M(x)$, for any maximal matching, there is a positive fraction of vertices in the core that are not matched \cite{matcharxiv}.
+However, as soon as $M(x_0)\neq\max_{x\in[0,1]}M(x)$, for any maximal matching, there is a positive fraction of vertices in the core that are not matched \cite{matcharxiv}.
 In this latter case, the convergence of the rank is left open.